Make sure you’re familiar with the passport control and immigration procedures at Charles de Gaulle Airport.

 e-Gates PARAFE

-PARAFE (Automated Fast Track Passport Control) is a self-service system that lets eligible travelers speed through immigration using e-gates – no need to wait in the regular passport control line.
+PARAFE (Automated Fast Track Passport Control) is a self-service system that lets eligible travelers speed through immigration using e-Gates – no need to wait in the regular passport control line.

-You can use the eGates if your passport has a biometric symbol on the cover and you are at least 18 years old (or 12+ when accompanied by an adult)*.
+You can use the e-Gates if your passport has a biometric symbol on the cover and you are at least 18 years old (or 12+ when accompanied by an adult).

 The system is available to citizens of EU/EEE countries and some other eligible countries (e.g., nationals of Australia, Canada, Iceland, Israel, Japan, Liechtenstein, Mexico, New Zealand, Norway, South Korea, Switzerland, Singapore, or the United Kingdom, United States).